San Angelo, Texas: History

 In 1632, a short-lived mission of Franciscans under Spanish auspices was founded in the area to serve native people.
 The mission was led by the friars Juan de Salas and Juan de Ortega, with Ortega remaining for six months.
 The area was visited by the Castillo-Martin expedition of 1650 and the Diego de Guadalajara expedition of 1654.

-During the development the region, San Angelo was at the western edge of the region called Texas, successively claimed in the 1800s by the nations of Spain, Mexico, the Republic of Texas, and finally, the United States in 1846.
+During the region's development, San Angelo was at the western edge of the area called Texas, successively claimed in the 1800s by Spain, Mexico, the Republic of Texas, and finally the United States in 1846.

-The current city of San Angelo was founded in 1867, when the United States built Fort Concho, one of a series of new forts designed to protect the frontier.
+The city of San Angelo was founded in 1867, when the United States built Fort Concho, one of a series of forts designed to protect the frontier.
 The fort was home to cavalry, infantry, and the famous Black Cavalry, also known as buffalo soldiers by American Indians.

 The settler Bartholomew J. DeWitt founded the village of Santa Angela outside the fort at the junction of the North and South Concho Rivers.
 He named the village after his wife, Carolina Angela.
 The name was eventually changed to San Angela.
-The name would change again to San Angelo in 1883 on the insistence of the United States Postal Service, as San Angela was grammatically incorrect in Spanish.
+It changed again to San Angelo in 1883 on the insistence of the United States Postal Service, as "San Angela" is ungrammatical in Spanish.
 The town became a trade center for farmers and settlers in the area, as well as a fairly lawless cowtown filled with brothels, saloons, and gambling houses.

 After being designated as the county seat, the town grew quickly in the 1880s, aided by being on the route of newly constructed railroads.
 It became a central transportation hub for the region.
 The Santa Fe Railroad arrived in 1888 and the Kansas City, Mexico and Orient Railway in 1909.
-After a tuberculosis (TB) outbreak hit the United States in the early 1900s, many patients moved to San Angelo.
+After a tuberculosis (TB) outbreak hit the U.S. in the early 1900s, many patients moved to San Angelo.
 At the time, doctors could only recommend rest in dry, warm climates.
 TB sufferers went to San Angelo for treatment, and a sanitarium was built in nearby Carlsbad.

 In 1928, the city founded San Angelo College, one of the region's first institutes of higher education.
 The city had been passed over by the Texas State Legislature to be the home of what would become Texas Tech University.
 San Angelo College, one of the first municipal colleges, has grown to become Angelo State University.
-The military returned to San Angelo during World War II with the founding of Goodfellow Air Force Base, which was assigned to train pilots at the time.
+The military returned to San Angelo during World War II with the founding of Goodfellow Air Force Base, which was assigned to train pilots.
 San Angelo grew exponentially during the oil boom of the 1900s, when vast amounts of oil were found in the area, and the city became a regional hub of the oil and gas industry.

-The San Angelo Independent School District became one of the first in Texas to integrate, doing so voluntarily in 1955.
+The San Angelo Independent School District is a public school district based in San Angelo, and was one of the first in Texas to integrate, doing so voluntarily in 1955.

-San Angelo was famous for Miss Wool of America Pageant, an annual event organized by the National Wool Growers Association (U.S.)
+San Angelo was famous for the Miss Wool of America Pageant, an annual event organized by the National Wool Growers Association (U.S.).